Los Angeles & California · Telehealth

 Depression & Grief

-Grief for the childhood you didn't get, the family you hoped for, the time lost before you could fully be yourself.
+Grief for the childhood you didn't get, the family you hoped for, the time lost before you could fully be yourself, and the future you envision.

 Depression